The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \subsection{Proposing Views}

 \seclabel{prop-views}

 Observation coverage is improved by capturing measurements from surfaces around frontier points.
-Views are proposed to observe the frontiers by estimating the local surface geometry from measurements within the $r$-radius neighbourhoods.
-The surface geometry is described by a set of orthogonal vectors computed from an eigendecomposition of the neighbouring measurements \psecref{surf-geom}.
-They represent the local surface normal, a boundary between fully and partially observed surfaces and the direction of incomplete observation (i.e., a frontier vector).
+Views are proposed to observe the frontiers by estimating the local surface geometry from an eigendecomposition of measurements within their $r$-radius neighbourhoods.
+The surface geometry is described by a set of orthogonal vectors \psecref{surf-geom}.
+They represent the local surface normal, a boundary between complete and incomplete surfaces and the direction of partial observation (i.e., a frontier vector).
 The outwards facing normal direction is determined by evaluating the visibility of vectors pointing in both potential directions \psecref{norm-dir}.

-Each view, $\view$, is proposed to observe the local surface region around a target frontier point, $\frontp$ \figref{vp}.
-The view position, $\viewp$, is set at the specified view distance, $d$, along the surface normal.
-The view orientation, $\viewo$, is defined by the locally estimated surface normal, $\norm$, to maximise surface coverage and improve measurement accuracy.
+Each view, $\view$, is proposed to observe the local surface around a frontier point, $\frontp$ \figref{vp}.
+The view position, $\viewp$, is set at the view distance, $d$, along the surface normal and the view orientation, $\viewo$, is given by the surface normal, $\norm$.

-\talgmref{prop-views} presents the generation of a new view proposal for each new frontier point, $\frontp$, without an associated view (Line 2).
-Measurements within an $r$-radius of the frontier point are processed, together with the frontier, to estimate the local surface geometry, $\surfgeom[\frontp]$ (Line 3; Alg. \ref{alg:est-geom}).
-A new view is then generated and associated with the processed frontier point in the view proposal set, $\Vprop$ (Line 4).
+\talgmref{prop-views} presents the generation of a view proposal for each new frontier point, $\frontp$ (Line 2).
+Measurements within an $r$-radius of the frontier point, including the frontier, are processed to estimate the local surface geometry, $\surfgeom[\frontp]$ (Line 3; Alg. \ref{alg:est-geom}).
+A view is generated and associated with the target frontier in the view proposal set, $\Vprop[\frontp]$ (Line 4).